Arthritis MRI: Info, Appearance & Get a Scan

 What is an MRI, and how does it work?

-MRI scans use strong magnetic fields and radio waves to create detailed 3D images of organs and tissues.
 The magnets first align water molecules within your body and then use radio waves to disturb this alignment.
 As the molecules realign, they emit location signals that the machine detects, and a computer translates them into a highly detailed picture.
-An MRI continues to do this, slice by slice, until a clear and sharp image of your body, or part of your body, is formed.

 Does an MRI show arthritis?